getindata/flink-http-connector/README.md

 - error responses - unexpected responses are not retried.
 Any HTTP error code which is not configured as successful or temporary error is treated as an unretriable error.

-For temporary errors that have reached max retries attempts (per request) and error responses, the operation will succeed if `gid.connector.http.source.lookup.continue_on_error` is true, otherwise the job will fail.
+For temporary errors that have reached max retries attempts (per request) and error responses, the operation will succeed if `gid.connector.http.source.lookup.continue-on-error` is true, otherwise the job will fail.

 ##### Retry strategy
 User can choose retry strategy type for source table: